The boardroom blindspot: why leaders are the biggest risk

 To be clear, I am not suggesting claims are not valid.
 Legitimate claims absolutely exist.
 And while I don’t have empirical data beyond my own sphere of practice (albeit not a small sphere), what I can say definitively is this - when Courts are making the decisions they are making, and the regulatory framework is what it is, failing to manage people effectively, while romanticising leadership principles, is asking for trouble.

-Because the failure points are almost always the fundamentals.
+Because the failure points are almost always the fundamentals of managing people.

-As recent public scandals across multiple industries demonstrate, leadership failures can quickly escalate into regulatory investigation, whistleblower action, and significant brand and financial damage.
+As recent public scandals across multiple industries demonstrate, these failures can quickly escalate into regulatory investigation, whistleblower action, and significant brand and financial damage.

 Boards must now treat leadership as a governance imperative